libero/jats-ingester/README.md

 ## Getting started
 This project provides a `Makefile` with short commands to run common tasks.
 Typically, MacOS and most Linux distributions come with [gnu make](https://www.gnu.org/software/make/) installed.
-If are unable to run the commands below because your system doesn't have `gnu make` installed, you can try to install it or copy and paste commands found in the `Makefile` into your command line interface.
+If you are unable to run the commands below because your system doesn't have `gnu make` installed, you can try to install it or copy and paste commands found in the `Makefile` into your command line interface.